 The culture of the practice encouraged candour, openness and honesty.
-Staff told us that they could speak with the practice manager if they had any concerns.
+Staff told us that they could speak with each other if they had any concerns.
 They told us that there were clear lines of responsibility and accountability within the practice and that they were encouraged to report any safety concerns.

-All staff were aware of whom to raise any issue with and told us that the practice manager and dentists would listen to their concerns and act appropriately.
+All staff were aware of whom to raise any issue with and told us that the dentist would listen to their concerns and act appropriately.
 We were told that there was a no blame culture at the practice and that the delivery of high quality care was part of the practice ethos.